 - Infinity is not physical.
 Yet it is real.
 Don't believe us?
 Then believe Vsauce...

 - Consciousness is not physical.
 The best an atheist can make of a physical explanation for consciousness comes from one of the world's leading mathematical physicists, Roger Penrose, who wrote of the brain that it somehow has harnessed, "details of a physics that is yet unknown to human physicists."
-Other atheists including Daniel Dennett and Jerry Coyne, argue that consciousness is an illusion.
+Other atheists including Daniel Dennett and Jerry Coyne argue that consciousness is an illusion.
 Why?
 They intuitively recognize consciousness, that is, awareness, as evidence against their materialism and for non-physical reality.
-Ironically though, even if it were an illusion, an illusion, being a concept, is non-physical, so that they can't even argue against such reality, since arguments too are non-physical.)
+Ironically though, even if it were an illusion, an illusion, being a concept, is non-physical, so that they can't even argue against such reality, since arguments too are non-physical.

 - Your mind is not physical.
-(One minor illustration of this occurs when neurosurgeons magnetically or physically stimulate the part of the brain that causes a patient to lift an arm, and the patient says that while he is completely aware that his arm lifted, he is also aware that "he" is not the one who made the decision to lift his arm.
+Minor observations consistent with this include that when neurosurgeons magnetically or physically stimulate the part of the brain that causes a patient to lift an arm, and the patient says that while he is completely aware that his arm lifted, he is also aware that "he" is not the one who made the decision to lift his arm.
 Whether or not all (or even most of) the atoms in your brain are replaced over your lifetime, that does not replace you or your mind.

 - And God is not physical.

 And Materialists vs...
 Matter???
 Perhaps, yes.
 So, how about matter itself?
-Separately, there still remains the very difficult question, "What is matter?"
+There still remains the very difficult question, "What is matter?"
 What if it turns out that matter is not physical?
 That is, would it matter if matter was not made of matter?
 Some scientists suspect that matter is information based, such that matter itself may not even be material.
-If so of course then, materialism is deader than a doorknob; it's like a zero after it's been erased.
+If so of course then, materialism is deader than a doorknob; it's less than a zero, after it's been erased.
 But that wouldn't even give most of them pause.
 They'd just become godless spiritualists.
 Consider though how leading physicsts have wrestled with the fundamental nature of matter, and even whether it might be information based.
 Renowned physicist John Wheeler (1911-2008), a strong advocate of information theory, coined the terms "black hole" and "wormhole", collaborated with Einstein and Bohr, and advised graduate studnets Everett, Thorne, and Feynman.
 Wheeler described his career, and hence, his growing understanding of the universe, in three stages.
 First, "Everything is Particles."
 Second, "Everything is Fields."
 And finally, "Everything is Information."
 (To illustrate the uncertainty, see CIT's Sebens over at Aeon explains the raging uncertainty about whether electrons, etc., are actually particles or fields.)
 And over at BigThink in a 2017 article, The basis of the universe may not be energy or matter but information, they quote Wheeler's 1989 paper for the Santa Fe Institute: